makai281/nmtpy/README.md

 script to evaluate your translations/captions, you need to run the `download.sh` script inside `pycocoevalcap/meteor/data` to fetch the paraphrase files.

+Finally for correctly using METEOR, you have to export `METEOR_JAR` environment variable to point to the `meteor-1.5.jar` file on your filesystem.

 ## Utilities

 Once you do the installation correctly, you'll have access to 3 scripts in your Python environment: